Table of Contents

 Intro To BitMEX Exchange

 The mechanics of Bitcoin trading might seem complicated at a first glance.
-However, in this tutorial we will make it extremely simple.
+However, in this tutorial, we will make it extremely simple.
 This BitMEX tutorial will be suitable even for complete beginners.
 Also, there is a guide on this website called How To Trade Bitcoin, for people who are new to trading.

 One of the most common questions people ask is: Can I lose more Bitcoin than the Bitcoin I deposit into BitMEX?
-No, the only funds you can lose is the funds you deposited.
+No, the only funds you can lose are the funds you deposited.
 You will never become indebted to BitMEX.

 If you made a 0.05 BTC deposit on BitMEX, the maximum amount you can ever lose is that 0.05 BTC.
 In order for you to be able to do leverage trading, BitMEX has something called the “liquidation price”.
 More about this below, so keep reading!